 A noisy cabin, the lack of available AWD, issues with convoluted controls, and the rather timid and raucous 2.5-liter I5 engine lead the list of owner gripes with the ’09 SportWagen.
 On the positive side, a roomy cabin, scads of cargo space, surprisingly nimble handling, and both the 6-speed DSG and silky 6-speed manual transmissions come in for some well-deserved owner kudos.

-Talk about the 2009 Volkswagen Jetta SportWagen
+What's your take on the 2009 Volkswagen Jetta SportWagen?

 Volkswagen Jetta SportWagen Questions